sam-randall/samrandall.github.io/README.md

 ### System Design and Implementation
 Design and collaborate on full-stack software solutions to meet business opportunities.
 ### Data Processing / Analysis
-Help you scrape, organize, clean and analyze your data.
+Scrape, organize, clean and analyze data for your needs.
 ### ML / Software Integration

 Specialty: iOS.
 Open to other opportunities.